KatherineMichel/digital-commonplace/README.md

 https://twitter.com/manekinekko/status/1096882312795615241 | Wassim Chegham on Twitter: "I can't stress this enough: Anyone can contribute anything to the open source community.
 It doesn't have to be code only.… https://t.co/hMvrBTl0xT"

+https://github.com/github/personal-website | github/personal-website: Code that'll help you kickstart a personal website that showcases your work as a software developer.

 https://github.com/showcases/github-pages-examples | GitHub Pages examples
 https://github.com/showcases/projects-with-great-wikis